Open topic with navigation

-Selecting the Map Layout Editor... menu item from the Tools menu, or using the Map Layout toolbar button displays the New Layout Options dialog (below).
+Select the Map Layout Editor... menu item from the Tools menu, or press the Map Layout toolbar button to display the New Layout Options dialog (below).
+Once the layout options are set, the Map Layout window may be floating or docked.
+For more information see Window Docking.

 Prior to setting up the cartographic features, or Map Layout Elements , the Map Layout must first be defined in the options dialog at the top of this page.
 Map Layout definitions include; Paper Size, Bounds, and Scale and are used to both set up the print size of your map, and the spatial extent of the workspace it will include.
 Please see Defining a Map Layout for more information on setting up the definitions used for creating a Map Layout or a Map Layout Template.
 Use the Go to Configuration Display Options to edit the layout setting for the workspace.